 Published Tuesday, October 4, 2011

-The STL indictment used to implicate Hezbollah in the killing of Rafic Hariri is based on highly touted telecom-analysis.
+The STL indictment used to implicate Hezbollah in the killing of Rafik Hariri is based on highly touted telecom-analysis.
 But an in-depth examination of this evidence reveals that it is unlikely to stand in a fair trial

-Analysis - The latest twist in the never-ending saga of the international investigation into the 2005 assassination of former Lebanese Prime Minister Rafic Hariri happened on Friday.
+Analysis - The latest twist in the never-ending saga of the international investigation into the 2005 assassination of former Lebanese Prime Minister Rafik Hariri happened on Friday.
 One of Australia's top cops and former chief investigator for the tribunal, Nick Kaldas, reiterated accusations that Hezbollah was behind the killing.

 The case against Hezbollah is largely based on telecom evidence cited in the tribunal's indictment of four suspects who are linked to Hezbollah.
 In a much cited CBC report into the Hariri investigation, telecom analysis was uncritically hailed as “probably the single most important intelligence-gathering tool in modern times.”
 In the case of the Hariri tribunal, telecom data was used to build a whole narrative surrounding the assassination’s planning and execution and to identify some of the accused.
 Resorting to telecom data gave a highly politicized investigation an air of objectivity.
 It provided the tribunal with a much needed lifeline after testimonies used to implicate Syria in previous reports were undermined.